-Years ago, proprietor Ruth Gay of Houston-based Chateau Domingue was building this amazing home with Old World style.
-However, securing antique construction materials and reclaimed architectural pieces from Europe for the project was a challenge.
-Turns out it was a fortuitous challenge since she uncovered a gap in the market.
-A business opportunity emerged to source one of a kind design elements and monumental European antiques.
-Mastering Elegant Rustic Refined European Country Style tours an unforgettable home and explores European inspired design underpinnings.
+Years ago, as proprietor Ruth Gay of Houston-based Chateau Domingue built her amazing Old World style home, securing authentic construction materials and architectural salvage from Europe was a challenge.
+However, the process was ultimately a fortuitous challenge as she discovered a niche market.
+A business opportunity (sourcing one of a kind design elements and monumental European antiques) bloomed into Chateau Domingue.
+Secrets to Capture Rustic Elegance in European Country Interiors tours her unforgettable home and explores European inspired design underpinnings.

 Design: Pamela Pierce Source: Chateau Domingue Photos: courtesy of Chateau Domingue

-A European country inspired approach seems less concerned with shopping for eye candy and more concerned with nourishing the soul with thoughtful, natural, authentic gestures with purpose.
+A European country inspired approach may be less concerned with shopping for eye candy as it is with bringing soul to a home with thoughtful, natural, authentic gestures.

 1. Aim High for Authenticity